You’ve got a product you want to sell and everyone’s doing this online now so it must be easy, right?

 This can range from something relatively simple such as what shipping services they will use, to whether or not they should be worried about PCI compliance.
 It’s not uncommon for the amount of work involved and the implications of e-commerce to be greatly underestimated.

 Let’s run through some of the things you need to consider:

 Download our marketing plan template

 - Payment – How will you transact payment?
 Will you offer PayPal or take credit cards (there are lots of credit card transaction service providers out there including Stripe, WorldPay, SagePay, etc)?
-What about more traditional methods of payment such as cheque or purchase order?
+What about more traditional methods of payment such as sending a purchase order?
 Does the customer enter their credit/debit card information on the website itself or somewhere else?
 These questions come with a whole load of other issues surrounding PCI compliance and data protection issues.
 If you’ve never heard of this then you’ll need to brush up on what you know fast!

 - Legal – Be aware that there are legal issues here too.
 It is a legal requirement to provide a full company name declaration and to provide clear terms & conditions, returns policies, etc. Ignorance of the law is no excuse and you should seek legal advice here.
 There are 4 main laws you should observe compliance to: The Electronic Commerce (EC Directive) Regulations 2002, The Data Protection Act 1998, The Distance Selling Act 2000 and the ICO Cookie Law.

 This list is by no means exhaustive and if this seems like a lot of questions already then good, selling online successfully isn’t easy; it takes time, careful thought and plenty of planning.

 If you are thinking about starting an e-commerce business, then you should make sure you’ve thought about all of the above questions and you have a considered answer for each of them.
 You should also have answers to questions that aren’t even on this list as there are, in actual fact, many more things to take into account – largely focussed on ‘customer experience’ and trust.